-- (a) All deciduous trees shall be wrapped by the contractor from November 1 15 of the year in which they are planted.
+- (a) All deciduous trees shall be wrapped by the contractor from November 1-15 of the year in which they are planted.
 Specified tree wrap shall be cut in a continuous strip of sufficient length to wrap the tree.
-This wrapping shall begin at the ground line with overlapping wraps of 11⁄2nches terminating above the lowest main branch of the tree.
+This wrapping shall begin at the ground line with overlapping wraps of 11/2 inches terminating above the lowest main branch of the tree.
 Final wrap shall be secured with tape in at least three places.
-The contractor shall return to the site and remove wrap from April 1 15 of the following spring.
-The contractor shall notify the City at least 1 week prior to wrap removal. - (b) After inspection, and with the approval of the City, the contractor shall prune plants as necessary to remove only dead, injured, diseased, or crossing branches.
+The contractor shall return to the site and remove wrap from April 1 - 15 of the following spring.
+The contractor shall notify the City at least 1 week prior to wrap removal. - After inspection, and with the approval of the City, the contractor shall prune (b)plants as necessary to remove only dead, injured, diseased, or crossing branches.
 All cuts shall be made just outside of the flare (branch collar) of the branch base.
 All pruning shall be executed so as to preserve the natural form and character of the plant.
 The contractor shall return to the site between May 21 and June 7 the following spring and prune all dead, diseased or injured branches from plants as specified above.
-The contractor shall notify the City at least 1 week prior to commencing pruning. - (c) After watering on the day of planting, and throughout the maintenance period, the contractor shall ensure that plants are not over watered. - (d) Wood chip mulch shall be placed in all planting beds, shrub areas and the sod-free area of a 3-foot radius at the base of each tree.
-The mulch shall be spread carefully and evenly to a depth of 4 inches.
+The contractor shall notify the City at least 1 week prior to commencing pruning. - After watering on the day of planting, and throughout the maintenance period, (c) the contractor shall ensure that all plants are sufficiently, but not over, watered.
+Trees shall receive a minimum of 10 gallons per diameter inch weekly or as specified on a tree protection plan. - (d) Wood chip mulch shall be placed in all planting beds, shrub areas and the sodfree area of a 3-foot radius at the base of each tree.
+The mulch shall be spread carefully and evenly to a depth of 3-4 inches.
+Mulch shall be removed 2" back from the trunk.
 Shredded wood chip mulch shall be watered thoroughly two times to aid in matting the mulch in place.
-The mulched areas shall be graded so that the top of the mulch will be flush with the top of the curb, sidewalk, edging or sod.

-- (e) Rock mulch shall be placed evenly to a minimum depth of 2 inches. - (f) The contractor shall be responsible for damage to any underground utility, irrigation line, paving, adjacent structures or other improvements.
+The mulched areas shall be graded so that the top of the mulch will be flush with the top of the curb, sidewalk, edging or sod. - Rock mulch shall be placed evenly to a minimum depth of 2 inches. (e) - (f) The contractor shall be responsible for damage to any underground utility, irrigation line, paving, adjacent structures or other improvements.
 In the event a pipe, line, rock formation, or other obstruction interferes with a plant location, the contractor shall notify the Director to receive approval for a new plant location.

-(7) Moss Rock Installation Procedure
+Moss Rock Installation Procedure (7)

-- (a) The contractor shall notify the Director prior to moss rock placement work in order to direct the contractor in a continuous operation of placing the rock with the designated quantities.
-The contractor shall provide manpower and equipment to place rock in 1 day and shall haul excess rock away from site. - (b) The contractor shall install rock boulders according to the layout and configuration of the rock work as shown on the plans.
+- The contractor shall notify the Director prior to moss rock placement work in (a) order to direct the contractor in a continuous operation of placing the rock with the designated quantities.
+The contractor shall provide manpower and equipment to place rock in 1 day and shall haul excess rock away from site. - The contractor shall install rock boulders according to the layout and (b)

+configuration of the rock work as shown on the plans.
 Moss rock shall be set on a compacted base (to 90 percent Proctor Density within 2 percent optimum moisture content).
 Rockwork joints shall be made tight by butting natural faces together in place.
 Soil grades shall be adjusted to stabilize rocks in position and regraded in place to establish the placement of each rock so that they blend into adjacent terrain.
 Rocks are to be placed by terracing or stepped layers to achieve a naturalized effect.
 Finish grades shall be re-established as necessary.